Course Title: Foundations of Practice 2

 Course Description

 Foundations of Psychological Practice 2 is an introductory level course taken in conjunction with Foundations of Psychological Practice 1.
 This course is designed to provide foundational theoretical and practical knowledge and skills to support entry into supervised therapeutic practice in the clinic setting.
-This course will continue to build on the knowledge and skills gained in undergraduate psychology and is focussed on following areas of practice: Development of understanding and skills in cognitive behavioural therapies as applied to working with children and adults.
+This course will continue to build on the knowledge and skills gained in undergraduate psychology and is focused on following areas of practice: Development of understanding and skills in cognitive behavioural therapies as applied to working with children and adults.
 Various topics such as CBT formulation, management of depression and anxiety, will be discussed with a focus on practical skills.

 Objectives/Learning Outcomes/Capability Development